OminiAccount/.github/profile/README.md

 ### Tech Stack + Core Data Structures

 - **ZKP**: Currently, we are using the fastest zkVM, [sp1](https://github.com/succinctlabs/sp1), as an initial implementation of the ZKP circuit logic.
 In the future, we plan to migrate to a more specialized ZK language for better performance.
-- **Frontend**: We start from create-react-app typescript template and build the entire project.
+- **Frontend**: Built from a TypeScript template using Create React App, enhanced with Chakra UI for UI components, Ethers.js for blockchain interactions.
 - **Backend**:
 - **Smart Contracts**: